City Girls: 2018–2020: JT incarceration

-Yung Miami remarks
+Yung Miami homophobic remarks

 In 2013, Yung Miami stated that she would not want one of her sons to be gay and would beat him if she found out that he was.
 In August 2018, Yung Miami was among several rappers who faced criticism after the circulation of tweets she had written in the past that contained homophobic remarks.
 Following the resurfacing of her statements, Yung Miami publicly issued a formal apology through an Instagram post.

 Though she apologized, Yung Miami found herself embroiled in controversy once more on November 13 when she doubled down on her homophobic statements in an appearance on Power 105.1's radio show The Breakfast Club.
 During the interview, she was questioned by radio host Charlamagne tha God in regard to her controversial tweet that claimed what she would do if she found out that her son was gay.
 Yung Miami replied that her previous tweet had nothing to do with the LGBTQ community and was specifically about her son.
 She said, "I was just talking about my son.
 I just said that if I saw anything gay in my son, that I would beat him".
 The rapper attempted to provide clarity for what she had actually meant.
 She elaborated, "But that's just like when your mama be like, 'If you break my table I'm gonna beat the shit out of you.'
 That don't mean she's gonna beat the shit out of you, she's just saying it."
 While she stood by her comment that as a mother she does not want a gay son, Yung Miami insisted that she does not harbor any resentment towards gay people.
 She explained that she spends much time around many gay people, including her cousin and hairstylist.

 Commentators throughout social media immediately decried the rapper, saying that her very line of reasoning was homophobic and the comments she made on The Breakfast Club were hateful and anti-LGBTQ.
 It was also emphasized that such corporal punishment is still in practice among some parents who condemn their children's sexual orientation.

+Yung Miami sex worker allegation

+At the time he amended his sex abuse lawsuit against Sean "Diddy" Combs on March 26, 2024, Rodney "Lil Rod" Jones stated that Yung Miami accepted payment to be a sex worker for Combs.